Node Unblocker: Top Tools, Setup Guide, Limitations & Proxy Picks (2026)

 npm init -y

-# Install Express (web framework) and Unblocker (proxy library)
+# Install Express and the unblocker library

 npm install express unblocker